Your marketing mix is a blend of actions you take – both online and offline – to promote your art.

 In celebration of the 10th anniversary of the Art Marketing Action Newsletter, here are the top 10 marketing advice articles from Art Biz Coach.
 Includes writing, blogging, exhibiting, and more.
 What’s #1 ?

-A marketing strategy involves more than just having a website, starting a blog or setting up social media accounts.
-It is a thoughtful plan for putting your art in front of more people and engaging potential audiences.
+My definition of a marketing strategy is a thoughtful plan for putting your art in front of more people and engaging potential audiences.

 Artists should conduct a marketing review to evaluate methods they are using to sell or gain recognition for their art.